-So, to ensure you interview the right talent, you want to make sure you have the right casting brief.
+So, to ensure the right actors, performers, or models get the job whether it’s an open or closed casting, you want to make sure you have the right casting brief.

-What should you include in a casting brief?
+What should you include in a casting or audition brief?

 - What the role would involve: